'Restorative Justice helped lift the spectre of my father being a monster'

 It is important to recognise that RJ is a process which both the victim and offender volunteer to go through.
 It is in addition to whatever outcome is reached by the criminal justice system.
 It is not an alternative to a court sentence and will not result in the offender having their sentence reduced.

-If you have been a victim of a crime and you live in Kent - or the offence happened in Kent but you live elsewhere - you can visit the RJ Kent website or download a leaflet for more information about the RJ service.
+If you have been a victim of a crime and you live in Kent - or the offence happened in Kent but you live elsewhere - you can visit the RJ Kent website for more information about the RJ service.